accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 The criterion is not applicable for the following elements:
 - The functionality depends on the use of an event handler with no universal equivalent; for example, a freehand drawing application cannot be made keyboard-controllable.
 - The application is subject to strict security requirements that prevent other applications from interacting with its interface (such as assistive technology).
 Examples of systems subject to strict security requirements are systems dealing with intelligence activities, cryptology activities related to national security, and the command and control of military forces.
-- Maps and online mapping services, provided that the essential information is provided in an accessible digital form for navigational maps.
+- Maps and online mapping services, provided that the essential information is provided in an accessible digital form for navigation maps.

 ##### Evaluation methodology {class="disclosure methodo"}